luandro/meu-copiloto/README.md

 ## Roadmap

+- [ ] Web application: Integrate skills to the React web app.
 - [ ] Reading news: Integrate news API to fetch and read the latest news.
 - [ ] Responding to emails: Develop functionality for summarizing and responding to emails via voice.
 - [ ] Adding and completing tasks: Implement task management features to add and complete tasks through voice commands.